Everyone copes with and reacts differently to HIV. Your approach to work, socialising and living with HIV will be unique and that is ok.

 If the answer to any of these questions is no, the person you are considering telling may not be the best choice.
-Try to find someone you feel sure will be supportive, non-judgmental, discreet and helpful.
+Try to find someone you feel sure will be supportive, non-judgemental, discreet and helpful.
 A counsellor or peer support person may be able to help you make the best decision.
 Once you have decided who to tell, you might find it useful to let them know who else you have told so that they can support each other, as well as you.

 As far as relationships go, the decision to tell or not to tell sexual partners is yours to make.

 In New Zealand, as long as you’re using condoms every time you have vaginal or anal penetrative sex, you are not legally obligated to disclose your HIV status.